-Limit orders can have specific conditions added to them.
-An investor may indicate that the order the second part becomes a live order.
+A contingent order can also be called an "if/then" order.
+If the first part of the order is executed, the second part becomes a live order.
 If the first part is not executed, the second part is never executed, even if the market trades at the indicated level.